 Epicurean Cutting Board (Richlite)

-Popular "eco" board that's actually a paper-and-phenolic-resin composite - low-migration and NSF-safe, but the binder is a cured plastic resin, so solid wood is the cleaner plastic-free pick.
+The popular "eco" board is a paper-and-phenolic-resin composite - the binder is a cured plastic, so solid wood is still the cleaner plastic-free pick.

 Made of Richlite - kraft paper layers bonded with thermosetting phenolic resin.
 The cured resin is chemically stable, very low-emission, and NSF-certified for food, so migration is minimal - but the food-contact surface is bound with a plastic resin, so this is not a bare/natural material.
 We include it because people specifically ask about it, and rate it minimal-contact with the honest caveat that a solid wood board is the cleaner choice.